 Sounds

 Much like our previous subscription service, Sounds provides a credit system with access to download samples.
-From Native Instruments, Sounds isn’t quite as vast as Splice just yet but it’s still in beta at the moment.
+From Native Instruments, Sounds isn’t quite as vast as Splice just yet, but it’s still in beta at the moment.
 From press releases, I truly believe they have the potential to take over the entire subscription sample market.
 Undercutting Splice, Sounds provides you with unlimited credits for just $9.99/month.
 The service is conservatively capped at 3000 samples per month but can be surpassed if needed.

 The premise for Sounds is very similar to Splice.
 However, it’s the plans that they have that really separate it from all of its current competition.
 The plan is to integrate and sync Sounds with all other NI products such as Maschine and Traktor.
 This’ll allow you to pull samples directly into your hardware and software applications.
 Not only this, but they intend to develop an API that’ll allow other manufacturers to integrate Sounds into their products.
 This means that in the future, your Sounds account could be directly loaded into your DAW via a plugin.
 Very handy for simple drag and drop usage of your samples.
 Also, it means that companies that create other pieces of audio equipment like samplers and sequencers will be able to have Sounds sync directly into their products, vastly improving their usability and experience.
 Keep an eye out for developments with this one.